 Character Assembly – What it Takes to be Good

-This character school play employs the class in making a class appraisal of one of their mates - needless to say, a very popular, much-loved one!
-It deals with 'what qualities maketh the man' - or boy in this case; though that is not to say a girl cannot, of course, equally be put forward as a class role model!
+Character Assembly – What it Takes to be Good is a class appraisal of one of their mates – needless to say, a very popular, much loved one!
+It deals with ‘what qualities maketh the man’ – or boy in this case; though that is not to say a girl cannot, of course, equally be put forward as a class role model!

 In addition to this ‘list’ of positive character traits, there are also a selection of quotations – and the optional inclusion of If – Rudyard Kipling with the suggestion that this poem be adapted to the qualities covered in the assembly.

 There is a Christmas and New Year version of this script both available off the website (in Christmas and Calendar Dates Assembly sections)

 Cast Size Written for a class of 30 but this number can be easily adapted up or down.
 Duration: Around 10 – 15 minutes reading time (not including music)

 Class Teacher: He’s beginning to sound suspiciously like a saint!